 This makes them great company for a person who lives alone.

-You may have thought that it’s impossible to train a cat, but that’s not actually true.
+You may have thought that it’s impossible to train a cat (except to use the litter box), but that’s not true.
 Some cats are more trainable than others, though, and the Russian Blue is one of those.

 Their intelligence and docile nature make them good candidates for training, and they enjoy learning trick behaviors.